fastrgv/RufasSwap/README.md

 The particular choices of sound files delivered are not essential to the function of the game and are easily replaced.
 This software is primarily intended as a tutorial example of modern OpenGL methods.
 The only requirements are that sounds be in WAV format.

 ### SoundFiles
-...are from freesound.org and are covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.
+...are from freesound.org and are covered by the Creative Commons Attribution CC0 license.

 ### ImageFiles (*.png)
 For text-textures were created using gimp and are covered by the GNU GPL v3 license.
 Likewise for other photo images, all of which were taken by the author.